nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### `KEYWORD`
-Keyword used in commands such as find
+A keyword used in the various find commands.
 * Format: Single word consisting of any character except spaces.
 * For best usage: Use English characters only.